tinkerbell/cluster-api-provider-tinkerbell/docs/REMOTE-TINKERBELL-KUBECONFIG.md

 ## Step-by-Step Setup

-All commands below should be run against the **remote Tinkerbell cluster**.
+All commands below should be run against the **external Tinkerbell cluster**.

 ### 1. Create a Namespace (optional)

-If you plan to restrict CAPT to a single namespace in the remote cluster, make sure it exists:
+If you plan to restrict CAPT to a single namespace in the external cluster, make sure it exists:

 ```bash